AddictedCS/soundfingerprinting/README.md

 ### Version 5.0.0
 Starting from version 5.0.0 _soundfingerprinting_ library supports .NET Standard 2.0.
 You can run the application not only on Window environment but on any other .NET Standard [compliant](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) runtime.

-### List of additional soundfingerprinting integrations
-Default `SoundFingerprintingAudioService` supports only wave file at the input.
-If you would like to process other formats, consider using below extensions:
-- [SoundFingerprinting.Audio.NAudio](https://www.nuget.org/packages/SoundFingerprinting.Audio.NAudio) - replacement for default `SoundFingerprintingAudioService` audio service.
-Provides support for *.mp3* audio processing.
-Runs only on Windows as it uses [NAudio](https://github.com/naudio/NAudio) framework for underlying decoding and resampling.
-- [SoundFingerprinting.Audio.Bass](https://www.nuget.org/packages/SoundFingerprinting.Audio.Bass) - Bass.Net audio library integration, comes as a replacement for default service.
-Works faster than the default or NAudio, more accurate resampling, supports multiple audio formats (*.wav*, *.ogg*, *.mp3*, *.flac*).
-[Bass](http://www.un4seen.com) is free for non-comercial use.
-Recommended for enterprise users.
-- All demo apps are now located in separate git repositories, [duplicates detector](https://github.com/AddictedCS/soundfingerprinting.duplicatesdetector), [sound tools](https://github.com/AddictedCS/soundfingerprinting.soundtools).

 ### Algorithm configuration
 Fingerprinting and Querying algorithms can be easily parametrized with corresponding configuration objects passed as parameters on command creation.